-The CPU/ROM memory 146 is connected to an I/O device or circuit which may have various designs Some of the I/O options include direct connection to a Customer Data 55 Reader/Programmer 176 by means of a connector 174, connection to a telephone line 170 by means of a modem 168, and wireless radio communications by means of a transmitter/receiver 164 and an antenna 166.
-In addition, there may be connections with communications features 60 already included in the product 172.
+The CPU/ROM memory 146 is connected to an I/O device or circuit which may have various designs Some of the I/O options include direct connection to a Customer Data Reader/ Programmer 176 by means of a connector 174, connection to a telephone line 170 by means of a modem 168, and wireless radio communications by means of a transmitter/receiver 164 and an antenna 166.
+In addition, there may be connections with communications features already included in the product 172.
 Regardless of the I/O means chosen, a compact design and components are preferable.
 For transmission, the digital data stored in memory 158 can be transmitted 166, 170, 176.
-For reception, digital data received 166, 170, 176 can be stored in-memory 158 By 65 means of an 800# phone call, there does not need to be any cost to the Customer for this call.
+For reception, digital data received 166, 170, 176 can be stored in memory 158 By means of an 800# phone call, there does not need to be any cost to the Customer for this call.

-Based on the present embodiment, Development Interactions (DI) are recorded during the use-of a Customer Directed Product (CDP) and stored in memory 158 When the CB-PD Module is enabled for I/O (based on the method built into the Module 166, 170, 176) and the appropriate function key pressed 58 in FIG. 2, the Module transmits its Aggregate Customer Desires (ACD) data.
+Based on the present embodiment, Development Interac-DRAMs and SRAMs; and is beginning to replace floppy and 20 tions (DI) are recorded during the use of a Customer Directed Product (CDP) and stored in memory 158 When the CB-PD Module is enabled for I/O (based on the method built into the Module 166, 170, 176) and the appropriate function key pressed 58 in FIG. 2, the Module transmits its Aggregate Customer Desires (ACD) data.
 If the Vendor would like to re-program the CB-PD Module, the new program (such as a new Customer Design Instrument) is received by the Module by the communications method built into the Module 166, 170, 176 and stored in memory 158.

-FIG. 7 shows a functional block diagram of the CB-PD Module installed in the Customer Directed Product in FIG. 3, the facsimile machine 70 Certain design assumptions have been made: first, the user interface (UI) is based on a combination of voice 74, 78 in FIG. 3, display 70 and function keys 80 (though other options are possible, such as the display 70 and keypad 82, or the printer 84 and keypad 82); the I/O with the vendor is based on an internal modem and the telephone line 76; and because of this direct facsimile machine 70 to Vendor telephone connection, the CB-PD Module is not removable and a Customer Data Reader/Programmer (CDRP) 92 in FIG. 4 is not needed.
+FIG. 7 shows a functional block diagram of the CB-PD Module installed in the Customer Directed Product in FIG. 3, the facsimile machine 70 Certain design assumptions have been made: first, the user interface (UI) is based on a combination of voice 74, 78 in FIG. 3, display 70 and function keys 80 (though other options are possible, such as the display 70 and keypad 82, or the printer 84 and keypad 82); the I/O with the vendor is based on an internal modem and the telephone line 76; and because of this direct facsimile machine 70 to Vendor telephone connection, the CB-PD Module is not tions connected with Development Interactions (DI) such as 40 removable and a Customer Data Reader/Programmer (CDRP) 92 in FIG. 4 is not needed.